How can you help?

 Mostly engineering

 We need a RISC-V VM.
+There is already a basic interpreter, but more performance is still needed.
 The basic requirements are as follows:

-- Able to run RV64E code with popular extensions (probably RV64EMAC to start, adding vector and cryptographic extensions afterward)
+- Able to run RV64E code with popular extensions (current interpreter supports RV64EMBZbc, adding vector and cryptographic extensions afterward, C extension is explicitly not supported directly for simplicity and performance reasons)

 - Runs in a secure minimal sandbox (like seccomp, possibly in a hardware-accelerated VM)